 Bade MJ, Kohrt WM, Stevens-Lapsley JE.
 Outcomes before and after total knee arthroplasty compared to healthy adults.
 J Ortho Sports Phys Ther.
 2010;40:559–567.
-Article Summary on PubMed.
+Free Article.

 Walls RJ, McHugh G, O’Gorman DJ, et al. Effects of preoperative neuromuscular electrical stimulation on quadriceps strength and functional recovery in total knee arthroplasty: a pilot study.
 BMC Musculoskelet Disord.
 2010;11:119.
 Free Article.